astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 ### Anatomy of a Deployment Alert

-When you subscribe to the AirflowSchedulerUnhealthy Alert in Astronomer's UI, an alert checks to see if the scheduler is heartbeating every 5 seconds.
-If the scheduler stops heartbeating for more than 3 minutes, the alert is triggered:
+This alert fires when the scheduler is not heartbeating every 5 seconds for more than 3 minutes:

 ```
 alert: AirflowSchedulerUnhealthy